Kalman Linear Attention: Parallel Bayesian Filtering For Efficient Language Modelling and State Tracking: Method

 A major obstacle to using Bayesian filters as sequence mixers is that classical filtering is \emph{recursive} and thus appears inherently sequential.
 Our key observation is that, in \emph{information form}, the updates admit a \emph{compositional} structure that can be implemented with parallel scans.

 \paragraph{Information form.} We represent the Gaussian posterior by its precision and natural (canonical) parameter:

-This parameterisation is convenient because, in linear--Gaussian models, incorporating token evidence corresponds to \emph{adding} canonical parameters (precisions and information means), while the remaining ``predict'' transformation induced by the dynamics takes a structured form.
-As we show next, these structured updates \emph{compose associatively} across time, which is exactly what enables parallel prefix scans. \begin{restatable}[Precision Update as a M\"obius Transformation]{theorem}{ThMobius} Let $\unc{\boldsymbol{\lambda}_t}$ be the posterior precision at time $t$ in the diagonal linear--Gaussian model \cref{eq:ssm_dyn}--\cref{eq:ssm_obs}.
+This parameterisation is convenient because, in linear-Gaussian models, incorporating token evidence corresponds to \emph{adding} canonical parameters (precisions and information means), while the remaining ``predict'' transformation induced by the dynamics takes a structured form.
+As we show next, these structured updates \emph{compose associatively} across time, which is exactly what enables parallel prefix scans. \begin{restatable}[Precision Update as a M\"obius Transformation]{theorem}{ThMobius} Let $\unc{\boldsymbol{\lambda}_t}$ be the posterior precision at time $t$ in the diagonal linear-Gaussian model \cref{eq:ssm_dyn}--\cref{eq:ssm_obs}.
 Define $\unc{\boldsymbol{\phi}_t \coloneqq \mathbf{k}_t^{2}\odot\boldsymbol{\Lambda}_t^{\mathrm v}}$.
 Then the map $\boldsymbol{\lambda}_{t-1} \mapsto \boldsymbol{\lambda}_t$ is a linear-fractional (M\"obius) transform:

 \end{restatable} \paragraph{Interpretation: precision track as uncertainty-driven gating.} While \Cref{eq:mobius_main} is nonlinear in $\boldsymbol{\lambda}_{t-1}$, it admits a simple ``gate-like'' rearrangement: